Soojin-Lee0819/introduction-to-interactive-media/midtermProject/journal.md

 --------------------

 ### October 14
 After finishing my October 13 assignment, I wanted to go back and work on this again, so I decided to add the killing animation early.
+It was a bit hard adding two character sprites, but I was able to do it.
 Just using a simple mousePressed function on any part of the screen, I tested the killing animation and got it to work properly on one target before multiplying them to respawn.
-I also added a killing

 ![alt-text](images/simplekill.gif)